apache/iceberg/site/docs/evolution.md

 Iceberg table partitioning can be updated in an existing table because queries do not reference partition values directly.

-What happens when you evolve a partition spec is that old data written with an old spec stays as it is.
+When you evolve a partition spec, the old data written with an earlier spec remains unchanged.
 New data is written using the new spec in a new layout.
 Metadata for each of the partition versions is kept separately.
 Because of this, when you start writing queries, you get split planning.
 This is where each partition layout plans files separately using the filter it derives for that specific partition layout.
-Here's a more visual representation:
+Here's a visual representation of a contrived example:

 ![Partition evolution diagram](img/partition-evolution-diagram.png)
 *Credits to [Elliot West](https://github.com/teabot)*